 Our year 3 pupils have been inspired by Katherine Johnson, an important NASA mathematician, whose complex calculations were integral to the Apollo 11 moon mission.
 Johnson faced racial discrimination in the workplace, but she didn’t give up, and went on to have a “historical role as one of the first African-American women to work as a NASA scientist.”
 (NASA).
 Year 3 created word bubbles full of the inspiring and powerful qualities that Katherine Johnson possessed.

 In year 4, the girls have been exploring the life of Harriet Tubman, an American abolitionist and activist.
 They have learned about Tubman’s escape from slavery, as well as the ‘underground railroad’, the network of safe houses and secret routes she used to help other slaves escape captivity.
 Year 4 have also studied the many significant roles Tubman had throughout her life, from train conductor and nurse, to suffragist and union spy.
 Harriet Tubman was also the first woman to lead armed forces in a military operation in the American Civil War.
-During lessons, the year 4 girls have created ‘Wanted’ posters from the perspective of the slave owners, as well as acrostic poems and timelines, documenting the key milestones of Tubman’s remarkable life.
+During lessons, the year 4 girls have created information posters, as well as acrostic poems and timelines, documenting the key milestones of Tubman’s remarkable life.

 Our year 5 pupils have been learning about Nelson Mandela, a philanthropist and anti-apartheid revolutionary, who dedicated his life to challenging institutionalised racism.
 As South Africa’s first black head of state, Mandela has been a role model for millions of people across the globe.
 When he died at age 95, he left behind a legacy of activism, education, social justice and resilience.
 In South Africa, Mandela is often described as the ‘Father of the Nation’.